yorkie/react-native-wechat/README.md

 ## Linking in your XCode project

-1. Link `RCTWeChat` library from your `node_modules/react-native-wechat/ios` folder like its [described here](http://facebook.github.io/react-native/docs/linking-libraries-ios.html).
+- Link `RCTWeChat` library from your `node_modules/react-native-wechat/ios` folder like its [described here](http://facebook.github.io/react-native/docs/linking-libraries-ios.html).
   Don't forget to add it to "Build Phases" of project.
-2. Added the following libraries to your "Link Binary With Libraries":
+- Added the following libraries to your "Link Binary With Libraries":
-  - CoreTelephony.framework
+  - [x] CoreTelephony.framework
-  - libsqlite3.0
+  - [x] libsqlite3.0
-  - libc++
+  - [x] libc++
-  - libz
+  - [x] libz
-3. Done

 ## API Documentation

 #### registerApp(appid)

-- {String} `appid`
+- {String} `appid` the appid you get from WeChat dashboard

 #### registerAppWithDescription(appid, appdesc)

-- {String} `appid`
+- {String} `appid` the appid you get from WeChat dashboard
-- {String} `appdesc`
+- {String} `appdesc` the description of your app

 #### isWXAppInstalled(callback)

-> get if wechat installed in this app
+Check if wechat installed in this app.

 - {Function} `callback` - the result callback.
   - {Boolean} `installed` - the result.

 #### isWXAppSupportApi(callback)

-> get if wechat support open url.
+Check if wechat support open url.

 - {Function} `callback` - the same to `isWXAppInstalled`.

 #### getApiVersion(callback)

-> get api version
+Get api version of WeChat SDK.

 - {Function} `callback`
   - {Error} `err` the error if something went wrong